 Will you notify me if a student of mine is utilizing your services?

 The Writing/Reading Center strives to provide confidential support to students.
 We do not contact instructors or provide them with the names of students who have visited us without their permission.
 This policy allows students to work freely in a space to hone their writing skills without being evaluated.

 If you have a student that you have asked to seek assistance and would like to personally refer to the Writing/Reading Center for assistance, please contact us.

 Will a tutor sign a paper they have worked on if I require proof of a visit?

 The type of tutoring session we promote is a one-on-one conversation between the student and the tutor.
-When the student and tutor are able to discuss the strengths and weaknesses in a paper rather than focus on correction-style instruction, the student becomes empowered to see her own abilities and shape the work she presents.
-While our tutors are trained, we focus on the tutoring session as being an “across the table” exchange.
+When students and tutors are able to discuss the strengths and weaknesses in papers rather than focus on correction-style instruction, students become empowered to see their own abilities and shape their own work.
+We focus on the tutoring session as being an “across the table” exchange between our trained tutors and the students they work with.
 Thus, we do not have tutors sign off on students’ papers.
 We believe that doing so would change the dynamic of the tutoring session.

 What style guides are used in the Writing/Reading Center?